Reese's candy filled cake thumbnail

 • Definitely!
 Wrap the cake layers well and refrigerate up to 4 days or freeze up to 4 months.
 Transfer the frosting to a zip-lock bag and squeeze out the extra air, and again - refrigerate up to 4 days or freeze up to 4 months.

-• Absolutely not if you don't want to!
-You can substitute 2 of your favorite chocolate cake mixes plus the ingredients the mix calls for; keep the baking pans the same!
+• Substitute 2 of your favorite chocolate cake mixes plus the ingredients the mix calls for, and keep the baking pans the same.
+The cake layers will just be a little less dense and rich.

 Reese's Candy Filled Cake - pinterest pin